-To be sure, a couple of cases, in the course of upholding concealed-carry prohibitions, expressed the view that the right to bear arms protects the right, under some circumstances, to openly carry a weapon in public.
+By contrast, the challengers have identified no historical case (Southern or otherwise) striking down a good-cause requirement as unconstitutional.12 To be sure, a couple of cases, in the course of upholding concealed-carry prohibitions, expressed the view that the right to bear arms protects the right, under some circumstances, to openly carry a weapon in public.
 See Nunn v.
 State, 1 Ga.
 243 (1846) (striking down the open-carry portion of a statewide prohibition on openly carrying weapons based on the erroneous view that the Second Amendment applied to the states before 1868).
 But even within the South, open carry was rare: The Louisiana Supreme Court, for example, referred to "the extremely unusual case of the carrying of such weapon in full open view."
 State v.
 Smith, 11 La.
 Ann.
 633, 634 (1856).
-And California's law, of course, does not go nearly as far as the one struck down in Nunn, which prohibited any form of public carry, and banned most handguns.
-It allows open carry in many rural areas and provides permits for concealed carry on a showing of "good cause"-a regime neither invoked nor challenged here.
-At any rate, isolated snippets from a few statecourt decisions issued decades after the Framing cannot trump the considered judgments of countless courts and legislatures throughout our nation's history.
+And Maryland's law, of course, does not go nearly as far as the one struck down in Nunn, which prohibited any form of public carry, and banned most handguns.
+At any rate,